tinic/constixel/README.md

 - Programmatically render static graphical assets.
 - Help debug dynamic memory handling issues in complex C++ projects.
 - ...

+## Why Sixel

+Yes, VT330/VT340/Sixel is a horrendous format, but it's the best we got at this point.
+If better protocols come online this library can be easily adjusted to use them. iTerm's PNG support is unfortunately not very performant right now.

+There are plenty of other uses for this library.

 ## Requirements

 - C++20, i.e. gcc 13.3 or newer, clang 16 or newer, MSVC 17 or newer